ericallenpaul/EnumSeeder/README.md

 ```

 Now we need a class that we can use to convert an individual Enum to its
 values.
+This will help with retrieving the description.
 I created a class that looks like this:

 ```csharp
 public class EnumDescription